Salmon, Idaho: 2020 census

+Demographic estimates

 Approximately, 98.9% of households speak English only, and 8.2% of residents are veterans.
 Of the population ages 25 and over, 90.0% were high school graduates or higher; 20.9% had earned a Bachelor's Degree or higher.

-The racial makeup of the city was 91.3% White, 0.9% Native American, 0.6% Asian, 0.4% African American, 1.6% from other races, and 5.2% from two or more races.
-Hispanic or Latino of any race were 3.9%.
+Income and poverty

 The median household income was $45,130 and the median family income was $62,417.
 About 16.3% of the Salmon population were below the poverty line, including 15.7% of those under age 18 and 13.0% of those age 65 or over.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.544 sqmi, of which, 2.509 sqmi is land and 0.035 sqmi is water.

 The famous Salmon River passes through Salmon; whitewater rafting, fishing, hunting, and others interested in outdoor recreation bring additional tourism and economic activity to Salmon.
 The Lemhi River flows into the Salmon River near downtown Salmon.